 There is a self-timer.
 Setting the time is done by rotating the stop-down lever counterclockwise when looking at the front of the camera.
 It will lock into place at the 6 o'clock position and release when the shutter button is pressed.

-Just like with lenses, a full assortment of accessories are available for the Canon FT QL.
+Just like with lenses, a full assortment of accessories are available for the FT QL.
 You can obtain bellows, extension tubes, right-angle viewfinder, copy stands, dioptric adjustment lenses, and more.
 There is a list on page 39 of the manual.

 Canon FT QL Manual